danielebruneo/remarkable2-hacks/README.md

 ### What is it for?
 It allow you to execute commands when a gesture is performed.
-The main reasone we are going to use it is in combination with our Oxide Launcher, to handle the "Back to the launcher" action.
+The main reason we are going to use it is, in combination with our Oxide Launcher, to handle the "Back to the launcher" action.

 ### Setup
 - With Toltec installed, run `opkg install genie`.